 In the public cloud world, nothing is free.
-Logging is sometimes viewed as an afterthought but an import piece to have the ability to audit and gain insights into a system.
+Logging is sometimes viewed as an afterthought but an important piece to have the ability to audit and gain insights into a system.
 With the move to the public cloud, logs can get expensive if left unchecked; reasons could be that we are used to a certain level of log retention and verbosity on our own systems and expect the same in the public cloud.

 This made sense since most of the Harness workloads are in GKE clusters which is the first category.
 The Global category is the logs we ingest from our delegates, aka Harness component which runs in customer environments.